 However, it wasn’t until the 19th century that the wines gained much of a following beyond the islands.
-Renowned for their honeyed color and delicate sweetness, the Malvasia-based passito wines continue, but in very small numbers.
+Renowned for their honeyed color and delicate sweetness, the Malvasia di Lipari-based passito wines continue, but in very small numbers.
 Two World Wars, land development to support an influx of tourism, and a declining interest in sweet wines worldwide lead to a decline in Malvasia vineyard acreage on the islands of Salina, Lipari and Vulcano.

 Viticultural has the strongest presence on Salina and that’s where Tasca d’Almerita’s small estate — Tenuta Capofaro — is located.
 From the vineyards on the northeastern point of the island, views stretch out over the azure Tyrrhenian Sea to the neighboring islands of Stromboli and Panarea.

 Much of Tenuta Capofaro’s Malvasia is devoted to a dry wine called Didyme.
 According to the estate’s agronomist, Alessandro Accardi, dry wines have revived the local wine industry and are likely the driving force of the island’s viticultural future.
-But Tasca d’Almerita’s initial focus with the estate was on a sweet passito wine that recalls the past.
+But Tasca d’Almerita’s initial focus with the estate was on a sweet passito wine that recalled the past.

 With the Capofaro Malvasia (★★★★ 3/4), grapes are dried in covered, open-air buildings called fruttaio for 18 days before they are transferred to Sicily for pressing at Tasca d’Almerita’s Regaleali winery.
 (This is why the wine is technically not a Malvasia delle Lipari DOC but rather labeled as a Salina IGT).